aurelia/site-generator/lib/app/docs/api/pal/index.md

+* `createAttribute(name: string): Attr` - Creates the specified HTML attribute
+  * `name: string` - A string that specifies the name of attribute to be created.

 * `createComment(text: string): Comment` - Creates a new Comment node.
   * `text: string` - A string to populate the new Comment node.